joshrosso/dotcom/content/c/nix-k8s.md

 `containerd`.
 As far as I know, `pkgs.dockerTools` is the most ubiquitous was to produce images with Nix.
 It has a bunch of mapping that relate to what you'd expect in a Dockerfile, and many more benefits such as the ability to ensure each `/nix/store` asset built is put in its own layer.
-Don't like the **docker** part of the tool name throw you off.
-The outputted image will be able run with any container runtime that support OCI-based images (which should be most/all of them).
+Don't let the **docker** part of the tool name throw you off.
+The outputted image will run with any container runtime that supports OCI-based images (which should be most/all of them).

 Below is an example of an image building `nginx`, this is largely copied from